houman-rzk/autoconfig/README.md

 # autoconfig

+# WARNING: This package is currently under maintenance.
+Run at your own peril.

 A script for automating the installation and configuration of my powerful daily driver system based on Arch Linux.

 Originally inspired by [LARBS](https://larbs.xyz), it provides a much deeper configuration of many programs, practically evolving into a just-works distro.